 Special Educational Needs & Disabilities

-Each child brings a range of individual experiences to school and has special needs.
-At St. Augustine’s we aim to recognise strengths and use them as a foundation for future learning.
+Each child brings a range of individual experiences to school and some may have needs which require different forms of support.
+At St. Augustine’s we aim to recognise all strengths of our children and use them as a foundation for future learning.

 It is part of our ethos to provide a caring and welcoming environment wherein everyone’s talents are recognised and developed.
 The school’s admission policy does not discriminate against pupils with disabilities or medical conditions and all pupils are offered a broad and balanced curriculum.

 Recent remodeling of the school allows disabled access to most areas of the building.